digilens-ar/Spaces-v1.0.1-Sample/README.md

 6. Select Android as the build platform
 7. Build and run the DigiOS Spaces Sample scene

-For more detailed instructions visit the [Developing with Qualcomm Snapdragon Spaces 1.0.1](https://developer.digilens.com/hc/en-us/articles/31935140970011-Developing-with-Qualcomm-Snapdragon-Spaces-1-0-1) page.
+For more detailed instructions visit the [Developing with Snapdragon Spaces 1.0.1](https://developer.digilens.com/hc/en-us/articles/36241428293659-Developing-for-Snapdragon-Spaces-1-0-1) page.

 ## Additional Resources